 Students with academic interests that cannot be pursued adequately within an existing departmental concentration, certificate or interdisciplinary program may apply to the Independent Concentration Program.
 An applicant must have a strong overall academic record (including a 3.0 GPA) and is expected to develop a rigorous and coherent program of studies with the support of at least two members, at least one of whom is a member of the regular faculty.

 Step 2: If your college dean believes your idea for independent concentration would meet these criteria, the next step will be to find supportive faculty members to help develop your ideas and your program.
-Independent concentrations should be interdisciplinary in nature, and you might want to speak with faculty members in one or more departments to sound out your ideas.
+Independent concentrations should be interdisciplinary in nature, and so you will likely want to speak with faculty members in one or more departments to sound out your ideas.
 Eventually, you will ask two faculty members to serve as your advisers and to write in support of your application.
 These faculty members are crucial, and must be willing and available to oversee your entire program of study and assist you in making any needed revisions or amendments.
 For this reason, at least one of the supporting faculty must be a member of the regular faculty – not lecturers or part-time instructors.
 Moreover, the faculty members should not plan to be on leave during your junior and senior years.
-The two faculty members who sponsor your application typically serve as the advisers for your two semesters of independent work in your junior year.
-They may or may not be your senior thesis, if such a move is in keeping with your research focus and is approved by your original faculty advisers.
-You have the flexibility, in consultation with your residential college dean, to identify other faculty mentors as your program evolves.
+The two faculty members who sponsor your application typically serve as the advisers for your two semesters of independent work in your junior year; you may elect to work with a different adviser for your senior thesis, if such a move is in keeping with your research focus and is approved by your original faculty advisers.
+You have the flexibility, in consultation with your residential college dean, to identify additional faculty mentors as your program evolves.

-Your residential college dean acts as the departmental representative for independent concentrators.
-You will meet with your dean regularly to discuss your program.
+Your residential college dean acts as the departmental representative for independent concentrators, so you will need to meet with your dean regularly to discuss your program.